 Let’s look at how IT can drive the process of ensuring employees have the right tools to increase their productivity.

-How IT Can Improve Employee Productivity by Driving Selection of Software, Tools and Applications
+How IT Can Increase Employee Productivity by Driving Selection of Software, Tools and Applications

 Understand what the key productivity applications are